-The Group recorded slightly lower revenue of US\$ 138,000 for the year compared to US\$140,000 in the past year.
-Operational overheads resulted in the loss before tax of US\$ 207,000 as compared to profit before tax of US\$ 1,899,000 for the year ended 31 March 2022.
-The loss was reflective of pure operational cost compared to previous years which had sale of equity and recovery of impairment of the investments to support the profits.
-The operational cost remains reasonable for the time being in anticipation of more business in the future.
+The Group achieved a modest increase in revenue, reporting US\$ 141,000 for the year compared to US\$ 138,000 in the previous year.
+Operational overheads resulted in a pre-tax loss of US\$ 220,000, slightly higher than the US\$ 207,000 pre-tax loss for the year ending March 31, 2023.
+This loss reflects pure operational costs, in contrast to previous years where profit was bolstered by the sale of equity and recovery of investment impairments.
+Despite the current operational expenses, they remain reasonable as we anticipate increased business in the future.